2020 Best Invention

 • Proof of errors

+Make sure you have copies of receipts, court orders, bills, proof of disability, and other types of proof to back up your claim.
 Compare your information with that of your loan holder and servicer.
-You’ll have to call or write a letter to your lender to get information about the disputed credit report entry unless your payment history is available online.
+You may have to contact your lender to get information about the credit report entry unless your payment history or complete account information is available online.

 The three major credit bureaus have an online dispute resolution process.
 They have 30 days to resolve the issue or remove it from your report according to the Fair Credit Reporting Act (FCRA).
 After a dispute investigation is complete, the agencies have five days to send you the investigation results.